 For corporate leaders, sourcing real-time, quality data has become increasingly critical as there is no basis for measurement without it.
 Even when relevant data is collected, the process of mapping into a singular and robust data model requires rigorous data quality checks to ensure accuracy.

-The EU SFDR represents a major step towards regulating the sustainable finance space.
+The EU SFDR represents a major step toward regulating the sustainable finance space.
 Although most of the disclosure requirements already came into effect, the PAI statements will become mandatory in 2023.
-With the regulations, financial market participants must now do more to protect their reputation and attract investors who want to make better sustainable decisions.
+With the regulations, financial market participants must now do more to protect their reputations and attract investors who want to make better sustainable decisions.